gr455/permalias/README.md

 # permalias
-Add an alias to linux with one command
+Add an alias to bash permanently with one command

 # Usage